 |Polaris||2.00||Ursa Minor (Little Bear)|

-Table 3 (below) lists all of the primary stars in the catalog, by half-magnitude group.
+Table 2 (below) lists all of the primary stars in the catalog, by half-magnitude group.
 The table does not include the secondary stars of any double- or triple-star group, and, therefore, does not include their magnitude contribution to the primary star of the group.
+Here are the meanings of the column labels:

 The table shows that we can see more and more stars as we include dimmer magnitudes; there are about 75% more stars for each half-magnitude group.
 The dropoff in cumulative count near magnitude 9.0 is an artifact of the catalog goal; the process which built the catalog simply did not include most of the stars beyond the catalog limit.
 I suspect that a deeper catalog, with a dimmer limit, would continue to show the same kind of growth until its own limit.